Symphony Orchestra

 1. Solo of your choice that represents your current level

-Please contact Dr. Kono to schedule an audition time.
+If you are unable to sign up through the link, please contact Dr. Kono to schedule an audition time.

-Faculty, staff, and community members are also welcomed to audition, although students are given priority.
+Faculty, staff, and community members are also welcome to audition, although students are given priority.
 Most woodwind, brass, and percussion positions are filled by students, while the string sections consist primarily of students with a few community members.
 Community members interested in playing in the woodwinds, brass, or percussion sections are contacted after the student auditions are complete and informed of any vacant positions.
 Community members who play strings only need to audition once.
-High school students interested in joining must be a member of the school ensemble and youth orchestra.
+High school students interested in joining must be members of the school ensemble and youth orchestra.

 Spring 2024 Concert Schedule